 Indian Polity / Fundamental Rights

-One of the most important features of fundamental rights of India is that they are justiciable in nature.
+One of the most important features of fundamental rights of Indian Constitution is that they are justiciable in nature.
 This feature

 differentiates the importance of fundamental rights from other Constitutional and legal rights.
 Justiciability means moving the Supreme Court

 against the violation of fundamental rights or to enforce the fundamental rights through Article 32 by means of Constitutional remedies in the